How To Block Twitter (X) Ads in 2026

 Twitter's Personalized ads option

-Use a privacy browser
+3. Use a privacy browser to block X ads

-Limit ad tracking on an iPhone
+4. Limit X ad tracking on an iPhone

 Apple has long championed privacy as a fundamental right.
 This is reflected in the features embedded within its devices.

-Apple provides a feature to limit ad tracking, which can be helpful if you use Twitter on an iPhone running iOS 13 or later.
+Apple provides a feature to limit ad tracking, which can be helpful if you use X on an iPhone running iOS 13 or later.
 This function doesn't block ads entirely but restricts advertisers from using your data to serve targeted ads.
 By enabling this feature, you can reduce the number of personalized ads you encounter across all apps on your device.

 To enhance your privacy and reduce ad tracking, follow these steps: